 Thankfully the moment I slowed down to a snail’s pace was within the next couple minutes of reaching the first campsite on Harness Lake.
 With the weight of the world off my shoulders and back, I slid into the lake immediately to cool off and recharge.

 For dinner it was re-hydrated freeze dried grilled chicken breast and mashed potatoes.
 Of course, everything out in the wilderness tastes amazing.
 Eating dinner on a massive rounded rock overlooking the lake was extremely gratifying and comforting as I recovered from the day’s hard work.
 My hands cradled a hot cup of soothing peppermint tea as two loons sang in unison out in the lake ahead of me.

 Despite the challenging climbs, I honestly preferred them to the extended descents.
 I spent a considerable amount of time descending mountainous terrain or a slippery gorge, putting lots of pressure on the knees and causing swollen toes.
 I jammed my swollen toe so many times it started turning from blue to black beneath the toenail.

 Journeying to Faya Lake was almost as challenging as the day prior, despite the much shorter travel distance.
 The rain had made everything much more slippery, and also brought out thousands of ravenous mosquitoes, only too eager to feast on us, probably the only humans to pass through for the day (or week).
-As we trekked up a gradual climb, a black bear trotted across the path ahead followed by a black bear cub.
+As we trekked up a gradual climb, a black bear trotted across the path ahead followed by two black bear cubs!

 I am very eager to return to Algonquin Park and embark on another hiking adventure.
 Without a doubt I will hike in the fall next, as bugs and mosquitoes will be completely gone by then!
 I really enjoyed being in the wilderness and witnessing all sorts of wildlife and sounds of nature.
 In Algonquin the feeling of solitude is powerful, and is a truly a Canadian experience.